William Vickers manuscript

-From 1770 to 1772 a man called William Vickers made a manuscript collection of dance tunes, of which some 580 survive, including both pipe and fiddle tunes.
-The manuscript is incomplete - 31 pages have not survived, though their contents are listed at the beginning of the book.
-In the mid-19th century, it belonged to the pipemaker John Baty, of Wark, Northumberland, and it now belongs to the Society of Antiquaries of Newcastle upon Tyne.
-It is kept in the Northumberland County Record Office at Woodhorn, Ashington.
+From 1770 to 1772 William Vickers compiled a manuscript collection of dance tunes, of which some 580 survive, including both pipe and fiddle tunes.
+The manuscript is incomplete and 31 pages have not survived, though their contents are listed at the beginning of the book.
+In the mid-19th century, the manuscript belonged to the pipemaker John Baty, of Wark, Northumberland; it now belongs to the Society of Antiquaries of Newcastle upon Tyne and is kept in the Northumberland County Record Office at Woodhorn, Ashington.

-The man
+William Vickers

-Little is known of the man himself, but something can be learned from the manuscript - he was obviously a keen musician, and many tunes are only playable on the fiddle.
+Little is known of Vickers, although the manuscript indicates that he was obviously a keen musician who may have played the fiddle as many tunes are only playable on the instrument.
 The collection does not only contain fiddle tunes however, for instance there are numerous tunes with the characteristic 9-note range and mode of the Border pipes.
-Several of the tune titles refer to Northumberland and Durham and a lot of other tunes are local to the region, so it is reasonable to conclude he lived in or around Newcastle.
-He may well have been the William Vickers who was married at St Nicholas, Newcastle, in 1775, probably the same as the Excise Officer of the same name whose son, also William, was baptised there the following year.
+Several of the tune titles refer to Northumberland and County Durham and a lot of other tunes are local to the region, so it is reasonable to conclude he lived in or around Newcastle upon Tyne.
+He may have been the William Vickers who was married at St Nicholas, Newcastle, in 1775, probably the same as the Excise Officer of the same name whose son, also William, was baptised there the following year.
 He certainly had some education, and a sense of humour - the tunes are introduced by a poem: